paglimo/beegfs-go/watch/README.md

 certificate is not in the operating system's default list of trusted root certificates or you are using a self-signed certificate, you can add your certificate to the the system's list of trusted certificates.
-This allows you to start the subscriber without specifying `grpcSelfSignedTLSCertPath`.
+This allows you to start the subscriber without specifying `grpc-self-signed-tls-cert-path`.
 The exact steps will vary based on your environment and Linux distribution, for example on Ubuntu you would use the following commands (note the extension change from .pem to .crt is intentional/required):